UpenTech/Mathematics/DiceRollPointCalculator/README.md

 _______________

 I'm trying to keep my hands dirty with `python` and this is another one of my creepy program.
-The code is open to any amemdment ( though I hardly dought someone is going to).
+The code is open to any amemdment ( though I hardly think someone is going to).
 So, yea I would love to implement additional features if someone has some good ideas.